NeuralVFX/facial-pose-estimation-opencv/README.md

 ![](examples/unity_example.gif)
-# Realtime-Head-Pose-Open-CV
+# Facial-Pose-Estimation-OpenCV

-This project is a C++ implimentation of realtime headpose tracking using OpenCV and DLIB.
+This project is a C++ implimentation of realtime facial and headpose tracking using OpenCV and DLIB.

 ## Interesting Stuff

 - The output of the Visual Studio Project is a `DLL`, which can be added to a Unity Project and accessed through C#
-- The DLL outputs both the transform matrix of the head, and the pixels of the image
+- The DLL outputs the transform matrix of the head, a set of blendshapes, and the pixels of the image
 - Runs on a live video stream

 ## Estimation Pipeline Example